 The Philippines is the second-largest producer of coconuts in the world.
 From the juice to the meat, all the way down to the coconut shell - Filipinos surely know that it is a versatile fruit with so many uses and benefits.
 Coconuts are one of the most important crops of the country.
 We can eat its fresh meat, drink the juice, and even use the husk for waxing our floors!

 Today, we will be focusing on how coconut is used to make coconut oil.
 We will find out why it's so popular in the health food industry, what the different kinds are, and the many ways we can use it to our benefit.
-We've also created a list of the best coconut oils you can find!
+We also asked Samantha Morales, a nutritionist-dietitian, for some of her comments and tips.
 By the end of this article, you will understand why people go loco for the coco!

 Coconut oil comes from pressing the kernels, meat, and milk of the coconut palm and fruit.
 It is widely used in food and beauty products because coconut oil is rich in heart-healthy fatty acids and contains no cholesterol.